Top 40 Salesforce SOQL Interview Questions and Answers 2026 — Aggregate Queries, Relationships, Governor Limits & SOSL Explained with Apex Code

 Find the average amount of all Closed Won Opportunities.

-AVG() calculates the mathematical average of a numeric or currency field across all matching records.
-Since we calculate a single aggregated value across all records (no grouping needed), no GROUP BY is required here.
+Use AVG() aggregate function.
+Since we calculate a single value across all records with no grouping needed, no GROUP BY is required! 📊

 SELECT AVG(Amount) avgAmount